Federal Stafford Loans

 These requirements must be completed in order for your loan proceeds to disburse to your student account at the start of the term.

 Graduating from SXU

 If you are graduating and have borrowed from the Federal Stafford Loan Program while attending SXU, regulations require you to complete Stafford Loan Exit Counseling.
-Sign In using your FSA ID.
-If you have not already done so, you may create your FSA ID now.
+Sign In using your FSA ID to complete this requirement.

 The exit counseling session explains your rights and responsibilities as a borrower.
 The process takes about 30 minutes to complete and you will need your driver's license, along with the complete name, address and phone numbers of three references.

 Loans are financial aid that has to be repaid.
 Following your separation from school and your grace period, your Federal Direct Stafford Loans will enter repayment.
 Protect your credit by keeping your Stafford Loan Servicer up to date with your contact information, in order to avoid missing important information concerning repayment responsibilities.

 Federal Direct Stafford Loans offer a variety of repayment plan options to best suit each student's needs.
 Use the Federal Department of Education's Repayment Estimator to help determine the best repayment option for your circumstances.
 Contact your Loan Servicer to discuss repayment plan options or to change your repayment plan.

 Don't know who your Direct Stafford Loan servicer is?
 Follow the instructions below to review your servicer information on the National Student Loan Data System (NSLDS).

 If you would like to review your borrowing history under the Federal Direct Stafford Loan Program, select My Financial Aid History from the StudentLoans.gov homepage.
 This will direct you to the National Student Loan Data System (NSLDS), where you can opt for a Financial Aid Review.